cgoldberg/cgoldberg.github.io/_posts/2025-03-09-first-post.md

 ---
 title: First Post!
-description: Welcome to the new blog.
+description: Welcome to the new blog
 date: 2025-03-09
 tags: [blogging]
 ---